05 Jul Song of Courage | July 2016

 Perhaps this bird knows there’s no reward for staying silent.

-And maybe this bird believes that those with a song are called to sing it.
+And maybe this bird believes that those with a song are called to sing their song.

 So this bird’s song is more than just a pretty sound.